1. What are Systematic Transfer Plans (STP)?

 While an STP is a good strategy, you should be aware of the tax implications and exit loads on the transfer.
 Every transfer from one fund to another is considered as redemption and new investment.
 The redemption is usually taxable.
 The money transferred within the first three years from a debt fund is subject to short-term capital gains tax (STCG).
 But even with this tax aspect, the returns earned would be higher than those in a bank account.

 4. How Can an Investor Benefit From STP?

 a.
 Scope for Higher Returns

 If you opt for STP instead, you tend to generate higher returns.
 It is because, for an STP, you will be initially investing the lump sum in a debt fund like a liquid fund.
 Liquid funds are known to yield higher returns in the range of 7%-9% as compared to the mere 4% returns earned in a savings bank account.

 b.
 Earning Steady Returns

-The returns you earn via STP are pretty reliable.
+The returns made via STP are pretty reliable.
 This is because the amount in source fund (debt fund) generates interest until you transfer the entire amount.

 c.
 Managing Risks

 An STP can also be used to move from a risky asset class to a less risky asset class.
-For instance, say, you initiated a SIP for 30 years into an equity fund towards retirement planning.
+For instance, say, you initiated a SIP for 30 years into an equity fund for retirement planning.
 As you approach your retirement, you can start an STP to prevent loss of fund value.
 Here, you instruct the fund house to transfer a fixed amount from the equity fund to a debt fund.
 In this way, by the time you retire, you would have moved all the accumulated corpus to a safer haven.

 Systematic Transfer Plans averages out the cost of investment by buying lesser units at higher NAV and more units at a lower price.
 As your money gets transferred from one fund to another, the fund manager would keep purchasing additional units systematically.
-Hence, you will get the benefit of rupee-cost averaging i.e. the per-unit cost of investment will fall gradually.
+Hence, you will get the benefit of rupee cost averaging, i.e. the per-unit cost of investment will reduce gradually.

 e.
 Re-balancing Portfolio